hija-happy/Python-Graphics/README.md

 # Python-Graphics
-Drawing a Circle and a Square with Turtle Graphics This Python program uses the Turtle graphics library to draw a red square and a green circle.
+Drawing a Circle and a Square with Turtle Graphics.
+This Python program uses the Turtle graphics library to draw a red square and a green circle.
 It also demonstrates how to fill these shapes with specified colors.